rygwdn/obsidian-mcp-plugin/README.md

 1. Install [BRAT](https://github.com/TfTHacker/obsidian42-brat) from Obsidian Community Plugins.
 2. In BRAT settings, add beta plugin: `rygwdn/obsidian-mcp-plugin`.
 3. Enable the plugin in Obsidian settings.
-4. Your Obsidian vault will now provide an MCP endpoint at something like `https://127.0.0.1:27123/mcp`.
+4. The plugin will automatically start its server on first load.
+Your Obsidian vault will now provide an MCP endpoint at `https://127.0.0.1:27123/mcp` (or your configured port).
 The specific endpoint and example configurations are viewable in the plugin settings.

+### Migration from Local REST API

+If you were previously using this plugin with the Obsidian Local REST API plugin:

+1. The MCP plugin now runs its own server - you no longer need Local REST API for MCP functionality
+2. Your existing certificate can be imported via the "Import Certificate from Local REST API" button in Server Configuration settings
+3. All other settings will be preserved during the migration

 ## Available Functionality